SiroxCW/Discord-Vampire-Theme/README.md

 ## Discord Vampire Theme
-This is a dark Discord Theme which works for Enmity mobile (iOS Enmity) and desktop.
+This is a dark Discord Theme which works for mobile (iOS Enmity) and desktop.

 ### Installation
 - <b>Desktop</b>